 Vanderbilt Incident Response for Travel (VIRT)

-Vanderbilt Incident Response for Travel (VIRT) is a team dedicated to providing safety-related guidance and assistance for members of the Vanderbilt University community who plan to be away from campus on VU-related travel.
+Vanderbilt Incident Response for Travel (VIRT) is a team dedicated to providing safety-related guidance and assistance for all members of the Vanderbilt University community who plan to be away from campus on VU-related travel.

 What does VIRT do?

-These offices include, but are not limited to:
+Some campus partners include, but are not limited to:

 - Student Health Center